How to lock HubSpot's Chrome extension to just one Google Gmail account.

 These popular extensions all work wonderfully in Chrome, but it's easy to start running into problems when you try to use them across multiple apps and accounts, especially if they are the same type e.g. multiple Gmails, Slacks or Facebooks.

 But that's not the case in Wavebox.
-Although Wavebox is built on the same Chromium foundation as Chrome, so all your favorite extensions work in Wavebox too, we use fully customizable cookie profiles to eliminate many of the most common extension problems.
+Although Wavebox is built on the same Chromium foundation as Chrome, so all your favorite extensions work in Wavebox too, we use fully customizable cookie containers to eliminate many of the most common extension problems.

-With Wavebox you can not only partition a client's web apps into one single cookie profile, but also 'lock' an extension to that profile, so it's not used anywhere else in the browser.
+With Wavebox you can not only partition a client's web apps into one single cookie container, but also 'lock' an extension to that profile, so it's not used anywhere else in the browser.
 The benefits of doing this include:

 - Eliminating the possibility of any data leakage between different client's accounts.